rhit-johnsosy/rhit-csse290-alife-obsidian/books/Sara Imari Walker - Life As No One Knows It/Chapter 3 - Life is What.md

 "Life is the only thing in the universe that can make objects that are composed of many unique, recursively constructed parts." pg.
 88-89

-**"But as a classically trained theoretical physicist I did not htink the ideas would be testable in my lifetime.
+**"But as a classically trained theoretical physicist I did not think the ideas would be testable in my lifetime.
 Lee aimed to prove me wrong.
 Early in our collaboration he pushed me to ground my thinking in what we can measure, and this exercise has made all the difference in the reality I now see written in the story of life."** pg.
 89-90

 Objects are finite and distinguishable.
 Objects are breakable. pg.
 91